 He ended up getting fired by CNN for daring to raise the question.

-I think we have a right to know if there's any other damage in there, right?
+If she had that bad of a concussion that she can't remember, I think we have a right to know if there's any other damage in there, right?

 Well, has that recovered?

-Uh does she now have a better memory than she used to?
+Does she now have a better memory than she used to?

-Uh was it only this period involving her emails that she had a bad memory?
+Was it only this period involving her emails that she had a bad memory?

-I mean there's a lot of questions that come out of all this, I think, that are kind of weird, frankly.
+I mean, there's a lot of questions that come out of all this, I think, that are kind of weird, frankly.

-Yeah, I well look, I tend to think so.
+Yeah, look, I tend to think so.

-Now we also have finally Republicans, I've been a little aggravated, as you know, with Speaker Ryan, but now I think he's focused finally on the right target here.
+Now, we also have, finally, Republicans, I've been a little aggravated, as you know, with Speaker Ryan, but now I think he's focused finally on the right target here.

-He took a swipe at the FBI, as have others, and accused the agency of and their officials of acting like political operators after they released this unflattering Hillary Clinton report just before this three-day holiday weekend.
+He took a swipe at the FBI, as have others, and accused the agency and their officials of acting like political operators after they released this unflattering Hillary Clinton report just before this three-day holiday weekend.

-Um it seems like they did it on purpose.
+It seems like they did it on purpose.

 I would expect this from a political campaign.